Distributionally Robust Optimization: Ambiguity Sets

 It remains to be shown that $g(\hat\Sigma)=f(\hat \Sigma)$ if $\hat\Sigma$ is singular.
 To this end, we recall from \cite[Lemma~A.2]{nguyen2019bridging} that the matrix square root is continuous on~$\S^d_+$, which implies that~$f(\hat \Sigma)$ is continuous on~$\S^d_+$.
 For any singular~$\hat\Sigma\succeq 0$, we thus have

 Here, the first equality exploits the continuity of~$f$, and the second equality holds because $f(\hat\Sigma') =g(\hat\Sigma')$ for every~$\hat\Sigma'\succ 0$.
-The third equality follows from the convexity and lower semicontinuity of~$g$, which imply that the limit inferior can neither be smaller nor larger than~$g(\hat \Sigma)$, respectively.
+The third equality follows from the convexity and lower semicontinuity of~$g$, which imply that the limit inferior can neither be larger nor smaller than~$g(\hat \Sigma)$, respectively.
 This completes the proof. \end{proof}

 Proposition~\ref{prop:Gelbrich:SDP} shows that the squared Gelbrich distance coincides with the optimal value of a tractable semidefinite program.
 This makes the Gelbrich distance attractive for computation.
 As a byproduct, the proof of Proposition~\ref{prop:Gelbrich:SDP} reveals that the squared Gelbrich distance is convex as well as continuous on its domain.